 Those who are born with abnormal or gender-indistinct biology are certainly persons who need the support and love of the Christian community.
 Jesus referenced their situation when talking to His disciples about marriage.
 "There are eunuchs who were born thus from their mother's womb" (Matthew 19:12).
-Although they may not be able to fulfill the normal male or female role in a marriage, they can still live in loving relationship with God and contribute to His kingdom.
+Although they may not be able to fulfill the normal male or female role in a marriage, they can still live in loving bigger picture-they are part of God's great work.
+Loving Him and loving others relationship with God and contribute to His kingdom.